ExpressenAB/exp-containership/README.md

 ## Log tailing

 You can conveniently tail log files in different environments using the log script included with exp-containership.
+It will use ssh to connect to the servers, so make sure to setup passwordless login or you'll risk loosing your mind from repeated username/password typing.
-Just make sure to add the following script entry to your package.json:
+First make sure to add the following script entry to your package.json:

 ```
 "scripts": {